madsmtm/cargo-sandbox/README.md

   - To allow Cargo to "send" files.
 - Maybe use `proc_pidinfo` to find parent process' PID (the PID of `cargo-sandbox`), and match that against some socket-like thing?
   - `socketpair`?
 - Maybe interpose some other part of Cargo and do static initialization then.
-Would work weirdly, `interpose-sandbox` may be re-initialized several times in the process of finding the actual `cargo` executable.
+Would work weirdly, `cargo-sandbox-helper` may be re-initialized several times in the process of finding the actual `cargo` executable.
 But maybe we can get around that by looking the exe up in `cargo-sandbox`?
 That would also simplify the question of what process spawns to sandbox (the answer would be "all" (maybe except the thing opened with `cargo doc --open`)).

 ## Limitations